|

 alone was not required, as the following

-already reveals salvation by Grace Alone:
+already reveals salvation is by grace alone:

-We are not justified "because of" faith,
+We are not justified because of faith,

 as if faith has any merit in itself.
-We are justified "by" and "through" faith
+We are justified by and through faith

-- resting, relying, depending, trusting in Another.
+— resting, relying, depending, trusting in another.

-Faith IS what unites us to Christ, the Source
+Faith is what unites us to Christ, the Source

 of every spiritual blessing.
 The believer is